 During CAD export, Simscape™ Multibody™ Link can encounter CAD translation issues that arise from unsupported CAD elements.
 The following issues are known.

-The constraint warning does not stop the creation of the XML import file.
+The constraint warning does not stop the creation of the XML multibody description file.
 You can import the XML file into a new Simscape Multibody model, but the model does not accurately represent the original CAD assembly.
 During import, constraint warnings appear at the MATLAB® command line.

 For a list of supported constraints, see Constraints and Joints.